-The contract resulting from this RFP shall be effective once signed and is renewable for up to 5 additional one-year renewal periods.
-The total contract period will not exceed 6 years.
-Annual renewal shall be contingent upon the University's satisfaction with the services performed.
+The contract resulting from this RFP should be effective June 1, 2024 and is renewable for up to four (4) additional one-year renewal periods.
+The total contract period will not exceed five (5) years.
+Annual renewal should be contingent upon the University's satisfaction with the services performed.